astronomer/astronomer-cosmos/docs/configuration/project-config.rst

 - ``project_name`` : The name of the project.
 If ``dbt_project_path`` is provided, the ``project_name`` defaults to the folder name containing ``dbt_project.yml``.
 If ``dbt_project_path`` is not provided, and ``manifest_path`` is provided, ``project_name`` is required as the name can not be inferred from ``dbt_project_path``
-- ``dbt_vars``: A dictionary of dbt variables for the project rendering and execution.
+- ``dbt_vars``: (new in v1.3) A dictionary of dbt variables for the project rendering and execution.
 This argument overrides variables defined in the dbt_project.yml file.
 The dictionary of variables is dumped to a yaml string and passed to dbt commands as the --vars argument.
 Variables are only supported for rendering when using ``RenderConfig.LoadMode.DBT_LS`` and ``RenderConfig.LoadMode.CUSTOM`` load mode.
 Variables using `Airflow templating <https://airflow.apache.org/docs/apache-airflow/stable/templates-ref.html#templates-reference>`_ will only be rendered at execution time, not at render time.
-- ``env_vars``: A dictionary of environment variables that are used for both rendering and execution.
+- ``env_vars``: (new in v1.3) A dictionary of environment variables used for rendering and execution.
 Rendering with env vars is only supported when using ``RenderConfig.LoadMode.DBT_LS`` load mode.

 Project Config Example